AdelHashem/Items-To-Html-table/README.md

 ## How to Use

 1. **Copy the Plugin**
-   Copy `itemstohtml.py` to your filter directory, typically located at `/usr/share/ansible/plugins/filter`.
+   Copy `itemstohtml.py` to your filter directory, typically located at `/usr/share/ansible/plugins/filter` (Default path).

 2. **Usage in Playbook**
    Here's an example of how to use the plugin in an Ansible playbook: